controlplaneio/netassert/README.md

 1. Returns TAP results to the test runner host

-### test localhost can reach a remote server, and that the remote server can reach another host
+### Test localhost can reach a remote server, and that the remote server can reach another host

 ```yaml
 host: